How do publishers have their books reviewed in ABR?

 Australian Book Review has a proud history of publishing new and younger writers and critics.
 Each year we publish around 300 writers/critics.
 Of them, usually 80–100 are completely new to the magazine – a measure of our openness to new voices and talent.

 If you want to write for ABR, please read this Advice for New Reviewers, in which Peter Rose, our Editor, summarises what we look for in reviewers and describes how best to approach the magazine for work.
 This is intended to be a practical and encouraging document.

 In a separate document – Advice for ABR Contributors – Peter Rose sets out what we offer contributors and what we need from them.

-Before you approach our very approachable Editor, get to know the magazine.
+Before you approach ABR, get to know the magazine.
 Find out if its style and content suit your work.
 If you don't subscribe, buy a few issues or think about subscribing.
-In our new contributors we look for many things – wide reading, excellent grammar, punctuality, professionalism – but we also look for a sophisticated sense of what this magazine represents for the Australian literary culture.
+In our new contributors we look for many things – wide reading, excellent grammar, punctuality, professionalism – but we are also looking for people with a real understanding of our style, our direction, and our content.

 Does ABR pay its writers?

 ABR pays for everything it publishes – print or online – and it pays increasingly well.
 Our standard rate for reviews has increased by 150% since 2013.
 We intend to increase these rates in coming years.

 In his May 2015 editorial, Editor Peter Rose deplored the low or non-payment of freelance reviewers, especially younger ones.
 ABR is a proud advocate for young writers and a keen defender of critical standards.